-The following lemma presents a different view of the correspondences $\BR_{1,1}$ and $\BR_{1,2}$ in~\eqref{EqBR1i}.
-It suggests that at each game repetition, \Pone performs an estimation of the action played by \Ptwo based on the knowledge of the commitment and the noisy observation.
+The following lemma presents a different view of the correspondences~$\BR_{1,1}$ and~$\BR_{1,2}$ in~\eqref{EqBR1i}.
+It suggests that \Pone performs an estimation of the likelihood with which \Ptwo might have played each of its actions based on the knowledge of the commitment and the noisy observation.

 \begin{lemma} Given a probability measure $P \in \simplex{\set{A}_2}$, for all $i \inCountTwo$, the correspondence $\BR_{1,i}$ in~\eqref{EqBR1i} satisfies

 where the function $u$ is defined in~\eqref{EqNormalFormU}; the probability measure $P_{A_2 | \tilde{A}_2 = a_i}$ satisfies for all $j \inCountTwo$,